 "When we hand a parent an accident form, what are we actually ‘saying’?

 Learning injuries, common childhood injuries…..injuries that come with freedom and play, those grazed knees from running so very fast, we could sit and pick the scabs off?
-That magnificent bruise falling off the wall that you could boast about to your peers, even that broken arm you got when you fell off the monkey bars?
+That magnificent bruise falling off the wall that you could boast about to your peers, even that broken arm you got when you fell off the monkey bars (you do need a form for this one!)?
 I spent my childhood envious of others with plaster casts, I wanted a broken arm too so my friends could draw on my white cast…..I wanted it so badly that I pretended to have a broken arm!
 I too wanted this 'badge of honour'.

 Common childhood injuries are evidence of a high quality childhood, not of neglect, negligence or lack of supervision!

 We spend far too much time focussing on physical injuries when the greatest majority of these are not serious or permanent.
 They are easily measured - how many accident forms filled in?
 How many band-aids dispensed?
 Lets look at the bigger picture of what actually constitutes real harm.
 What about the emotional harm we cause children by preventing them from having a childhood, the long term consequences of depriving children of the opportunity to make decisions, to take risks and face challenges….these are hard to see or measure but could have long term permanent consequences

 Nobody want to see children hurt, we have duty of care but we need to look beyond the physical.
 I am not advocating for additional tick lists recording emotional damage but lets look at the common sense approach to protecting and supporting children to be children.